hmcts/slack-help-bot/README.md

 1. Search service has an indexer configured to pull new data from Cosmos DB every 5 minutes.
    - Only certain fields are configured, see the [indexer configuration](./components/infrastructure/ai-search-index.tf).
+2. Knowledge store data is stored in Azure Blob Storage, which is uploaded to by a GitHub action in [hmcts/hmcts.github.io](https://github.com/hmcts/hmcts.github.io).
+   - The GitHub action then triggers the indexer to update the knowledge store index.

 AI summarising: